MicrosoftDocs/PowerShell-Docs/reference/7.1/Microsoft.PowerShell.Core/About/about_Functions_Advanced_Parameters.md

 ```

 Switch parameters are easy to use and are preferred over Boolean parameters,
-which have a more difficult syntax.
+which have a less natural syntax for PowerShell.

 For example, to use a switch parameter, the user types the parameter in the
 command.